Declarative

 Declarative-first

-Describe what your workflow should do, not how to do it.
-YAML is the source of truth β readable, version-controlled, diffable.
+Describe what your workflow should do.
+YAML is the source of truth: readable, version-controlled, diffable.

 Deterministic